Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- In last week's game against the Texans, Aiyuk was targeted six times and recorded four catches for 94 yards (23.5 yards per reception).
+- Aiyuk put together a 94-yard performance against the Texans last week on four catches (23.5 yards per reception) while being targeted six times.

-- In his last three games, Aiyuk's 13 targets have resulted in nine catches for 170 yards (56.7 ypg) and one touchdown.
+- Over his last three games, Aiyuk's 13 targets have resulted in nine grabs for 170 yards (56.7 ypg) and one touchdown.

 Aiyuk's San Francisco Teammates